 Did The Last Depression Ever End?

-Stepping back and looking at the past 75 years, you can make a case that the last depression never ended.
+If you take a step back and look at the past 75 years, you can make a case that the last depression never truly ended.

 Today, we are entering a new era.
-A crisis is upon us and not just the United States but the entire world.
+A crisis is upon not just the United States, but the entire world.

 This way of thinking will not work in the post-corona economy.